kristobalus/asterisk-ami-connector/readme.md

 for analytical or management purposes.
 You can connect multiple Asterisk instance to same Redis instance.
 Their data are isolated by Redis database switching (refer SELECT command in Redis documentation).

+### Deployment

+The app is dockerized.
+It starts two containers: one for AmiClient and redis instance.
+Redis is configured to turn off data persistence, so it is a pure in-memory storage.
+That provides a stunning Redis performance for storing or retrieving Asterisk channel data.

+### Prometheus monitoring

+AmiClient implements its own statistics for read/sent bytes and AMI message counter.
+The data are collected by Prometheus metrics endpoint and published upon request.